Last updated on September 5, 2025

 There are tons of ways to start building decks with EDHREC.
 You might have a specific commander in mind, have a tribe you want to build for, or just have a general theme you’d like to explore.
 One of my favorite ways is to find a combo I want and then decide on a deck from there.

-You can narrow your options using the “Search” bar at the top of the site by searing for the commander you have in mind, a specific card from the 99 you want to build around, or even just a specific color combo you want to stick to.
+You can narrow your options using the “Search” bar at the top of the site by searching for the commander you have in mind, a specific card from the 99 you want to build around, or a specific color combo you want to stick to.
 It can also help with searching for partner commanders, and those that allow the use of a background.

-If you have a specific theme in mind, you can check the “Themes” dropdown for inspiration.
-You can check themes split by companions, themes, and even tribes.
-The top five themes and tribes are listed in the dropdown, but you can click on the parent option to scroll through some more obscure ones if you're feeling more adventurous.
+If you have a specific theme in mind, you can check the “Tags” dropdown for inspiration.
+You can check themes split by companions, effects, and kindred tribes.
+The top themes and are listed in the dropdown, and you can go to “Themes” for lots more obscure ones if you feel more adventurous.

 Step 2: Exploring the Commander's Stats